productboardlabs/jackson-kafka-avro-serializer/README.md

 # Release notes

+### 0.7.0 - Upgrade dependencies and remove use of deprecated methods

 ### 0.6.0 - Auto-register Jackson modules + do not use depracated methods

 ### 0.5.1 - Update libraries